How my Undergraduate course at WBS helped shape my career

 You can find out more about the undergraduate course that Hanna studied here.

-If you would like to find out more about the range of undergraduate courses that we offer at WBS then why not download our 2019 Undergraduate Brochure.
+If you would like to find out more about the range of undergraduate courses on offer at WBS, then why not download our 2020 Undergraduate Brochure?